 The examination Levels 1-4 consists of a written and an oral part.
 Separate grades are given for the written and the oral exam.
 In the combined grade the written exam counts 2/3 while the oral exam counts 1/3.

 Both the written and the oral exam need to be passed in order to pass the exam.
 The written exam covers dictation, grammar and free writing.
 Dictionaries are not allowed.

 The Short Course examination consists of a written exam only.
+More information about exams.

-Further information regarding exams can be found on Innsida.
 The Norwegian courses follow the same rules and regulations as NTNU in general.

 Exam Dates Autumn 2022:

 - Level 1: 28 November

 - Level 2: 29 November

 - Level 3: 30 November

 All exams for courses will be held on campus.